NDBCLUSTER storage engine can be

 in many ways to that employed by ClusterJ.
 For more information,

 Oracle also makes available MySQL Cluster Manager, which provides an advanced command-line interface simplifying many complex NDB Cluster management tasks, such restarting an NDB Cluster with a large number of nodes.
 The MySQL Cluster Manager client also supports commands for getting and setting the values of most node configuration parameters as well as mysqld server options and variables relating to NDB Cluster.
-MySQL Cluster Manager 1.4.8 provides experimental support for NDB 8.0.
-See MySQL™ Cluster Manager 1.4.8 User Manual, for more information.
+MySQL Cluster Manager 8.0 provides support for NDB 8.0.
+See MySQL Cluster Manager 8.0.35 User Manual, for more information.

 Cluster log: Keeps a record of all desired reportable events for the cluster as a whole.